Unit VII. Presence

 action where appropriate to cut off the source.
 Tolle (1999) advises

 us to change, improve or remove ourselves from bad situations.
-We have
+We

+p.
 171) suggests a few steps to surrender:

 1. Accept the Now unconditionally